Auditor: Iowa's privatized Medicaid illegally denies care

-DES MOINES, Iowa (AP) — Iowa's privatized Medicaid system has illegally denied services or care to program recipients, and both private insurance companies managing the system have violated terms of their contracts with the state, according to a state audit released Wednesday.
+DES MOINES — Iowa's privatized Medicaid system has illegally denied services or care to program recipients, and both private insurance companies managing the system have violated terms of their contracts with the state, according to a state audit released Wednesday.

 Auditor Rob Sand released a report from his investigation that examined a six-year period from 2013 through 2019.
 He said his investigators found a massive increase in illegal denials of care by managed care organizations, or MCOs, under privatized Medicaid.